cescoffier/introduction-to-vert.x/intro-to-vertx-post-3.md

 ## Concurrency

 Let's talk a bit about concurrency.
-Obviously using an in-memory backend in not a production settings, but it illustrates one of the key characteristic of Vert.x.
+Obviously using an in-memory backend in not for a production setting, but it illustrates one of the key characteristics of Vert.x.
 We do read and write operations on this backend without using any synchronization constructs.
-Seasonned Java developers would cleary be mad about this...
+Seasoned Java developers would clearly be mad about this...

 However, Vert.x verticles are single threaded.
-It means that only one thread is accessing them, and always the same.
+It means that only one thread is accessing them, and always the same thread.
 So we don't need synchronization because we can't have concurrent accesses.
 That's great, isn't it?
 But how do we handle concurrent HTTP requests?
-Well, that's also simple, using the very same thread everytime.
-Because everything we do is not blocking processing and respding to the request is fast, so while we won't process another request at the **same** time, it does not mean we can't handle concurrent requests, they are just queued, but not for long.
-If you try to execute concurrent requests (with tools like Gatling or `wrk`) you will realize very good response time, thanks to this event loop mechanism.
+Well, that's also simple, using the very same thread every time.
+Because everything we do is not blocking processing and responses to the request are fast, so while we won't process another request at the **same** time, it does not mean we can't handle concurrent requests, they are just queued, but not for long.
+If you try to execute concurrent requests (with tools like Gatling or `wrk`) you will realize very good response times, thanks to this event loop mechanism.

 ### Summary